bpk1bpk1/XINU/Report.md

  - P1 sets `busy = true` and then restarts the outer loop because `turn != me`
  - P1 resumes busy-waiting because it just set `busy = true`
  - P2 continues to busy-wait, no progress can be made.

+----------Work Contributed.
+Bo Henderson worked on making the program more robust and drafted the questions in the report.
+All the exceptions handling were programmed by him including the files in the apps folder.
+Burde Prerana Kamath worked on the system files and the files in the include folder along with files in the shell folder and drafted the working of the program.
+The working of the code was initially understood.
+The skeleton of the code was discussed and the work was split equally.
+Debugging and testing were done together.
+The answers to the questions were discussed and drafted.